Ubax/a11y-kata/4-pitfalls/4.07-forms/README.md

 <details>
 <summary>Problem 4</summary>

 When there is an error in the input, the screen reader does not announce it as invalid.
+[WCAG 3.3.1](https://www.w3.org/WAI/WCAG21/Understanding/error-identification.html)

 </details>
 <details>